Docs

 Scan depth

-Three radio options control the scan depth: Quick (header + import table only), Standard (full static analysis pass), and Deep (exhaustive audit with heuristic passes).
+Three radio options control the scan depth: Quick (fast single pass), Standard (full static analysis pass), and Deep (exhaustive audit with heuristic passes).
 Standard is selected by default.
-Scan duration varies with binary size and complexity.
+Scan duration varies with project size and complexity.

 Analysis modules